sparkleformation/sparkle_formation/docs/building-blocks.md

 SfnRegistry.register(:instance_size_default){ 'm3.medium' }
 ~~~

-With the value registered holding an array of values it can then be referenced:
+With the value registered, holding an array of values, it can then be referenced:

 ~~~ruby
 SparkleFormation.new(:instance_stack) do